Cities of the Plain (novel): Plot summary

 During a visit to a brothel in Juárez, John Grady falls in love with a young, epileptic prostitute, Magdalena.
 The couple plans to marry and live in the U.S., and John Grady renovates an abandoned cabin, turning it into a home.
 But Magdalena's brothel is run by Eduardo, a formidable adversary also in love with the young girl.
 Billy attempts to dissuade John Grady but feels obligated to help the couple.

-Eduardo's subordinate Tiburcio murders Magdalena by cutting her throat, after she steals away from the brothel to meet John Grady at a crossing of the Rio Grande and leave Mexico.
+On the day of the planned escape, Magdalena steals away from the brothel to meet John Grady at a crossing of the Rio Grande, but Eduardo becomes aware of the plan before Magdalena can succeed.
+Eduardo's subordinate Tiburcio murders Magdalena by cutting her throat.
 After John Grady finds her body in the morgue, he faces Eduardo in a knife fight.
 Though John Grady kills Eduardo, he is mortally wounded in the fight.
 He survives long enough to contact Billy, who hurries to comfort John Grady before his death.

 After John Grady's death, a short epilogue—not unlike the conclusion of Blood Meridian (1985)—details, in a few pages, the next several decades of Billy's life.
 After drifting across the Southwest for many years, working ranches and living in hotels, Billy, homeless, takes shelter beneath a highway underpass.
 There, he meets a mysterious man who tells him about a convoluted dream.
 Though the man denies it, Billy suspects he is Death.
 However, Billy survives the meeting with the man and finds shelter and a new life with a family who takes him in.